 One dream-like vision in particular, seen in meditation, revealed the absolute significance of this: drawn to a memory from a dozen years earlier, I was able to remember a time before the physical problems had started and when I had been ‘well’.
 Nevertheless, the presence of emotional issues I had found at the root of my conditions was clear, even then.
 They were like echoes from the past; only in subtle form initially but unmistakable as causes of ill health in the present.
 All that remained was to determine how such destructive tendencies could be resolved.
 I pressed ahead, spending several months fathoming how thoughts and emotions behaved then developing methods for clearing them.
 With every layer of these I uncovered and let go of, I grew stronger.

 That process – meticulous self-analysis, recognition of the spiritual causes of my symptoms and their resolution by mental means – became a healthy obsession.
 I did almost nothing else whilst involved in it except seek the advice of various healers.
-Some were much more capable than others and it also became apparent how important it was to find the right therapist relative to one’s character.
-But I did – he was Michael Monk, founder and head instructor of The Avatar Energy Mastery Institute – a school of healing in Florida.
-From our first meeting, it was apparent that Michael’s abilities were above and beyond those of anyone I had ever seen and indeed, sessions we held together served as a major catalyst for what I was attempting.
-As a result I became a student of his, discovering a vast and inspiring syllabus of healing sciences available through the Institute as well as something I had known little of during the dark years – friendship.
+Some were much more capable than others and it also became apparent how important it was to find the right teacher relative to one’s character.
+I asked for advice and learnt meditation and hypnotherapy practices from various therapists.
+But the most important part of the journey was my own self-inquiry.

 I was entering the latter stages of recovery and despite the continuing emaciation and fragility, started tapping into a happiness I had probably never known.
 For there was something about establishing the will to live that was supremely empowering.
 Although the trials of the body and its symptoms definitely impacted on how much I could do at any time, this seemed to matter less and less so long as I continued honing my intentions.
 Notions of limitation were explored and released.
 ‘I cannot’ became ‘I can and will’, and it was astounding to feel the body assert itself again.
 Then, in a case of interesting timing, I was invited back into hospital to hear news that my gastroenterologist had acquired certain evidence that I did, in fact, have Colitis.
 He was tremendously enthused and related how it would be possible to proceed with a treatment regime!
 But I already understood that this was not necessary – my inner healing had advanced enough that I knew I was leaving it all behind and would get well.
 I refused the medication offered, did not book in for additional testing and instead spent some final, exhilarating weeks at home.
 I recovered.